How to Change Spark Plugs

-Replacing worn spark plugs can greatly improve your engine’s performance and efficiency.
-Replacement intervals vary widely by car manufacturer and spark plug metal types and design.
-Recommended spark plug replacement intervals can range from 30,000 miles to every 100,000 miles.
+Replacing worn spark plugs can greatly improve your engine’s performance and efficiency, and it can be done at home with basic hand tools.
+Recommended spark plug replacement intervals can range from 30,000 miles to every 100,000 miles, and they vary widely by car manufacturer and spark plug metal types and design.
 You will need to follow the recommendations in your owners’ manual.
 It’s OK to upgrade but never down grade from the manufactures factory requirements.
 Doing so will hinder performance and may cause issues related to sister components or the engine itself.

 Park your vehicle on a flat, dry surface and ensure the engine is cool.
 Clean the engine area of any dirt and debris to prevent anything from falling into the engine cylinder during spark plug replacement.
 Additionally, you may want to disconnect the battery (negative post only).
 Check the vehicle repair guide or other resources to ensure no damage will occur if the battery is disconnected for any length of time or if any modules or other items would need to be reprogrammed.
 Ensure the positive and negative terminals do not become crossed with a foreign object such a hand ratchet and cause a dangerous short circuit.